marty-oehme/topen/README.md

-# Topen - super simple taskwarrior note editing
+# Topen - simple taskwarrior note editing

 A script without bells and whistles.
 Focuses on letting you quickly: